Introduction

 Tips and Tricks

-- Unless your opponents are already winning consistently, hold off deploying your high-value cards and trump suit until the later stages of the game
+- Unless your opponents are already winning consistently, hold off deploying your high-value cards and trump suit until the game's later stages.

-- The 52 courts, achieved by winning all tricks in a hand, not only practically guarantee victory but also contribute to scoring extra points in the game
+- The 52 courts, achieved by winning all tricks in a hand, practically guarantee victory and contribute to scoring extra points in the game.

 Coat Piece Game Variations